-You can specify a key file during the installation procedure.
-For that, select the Specify the path to the valid key file option at step 5 of the installation procedure.
+A key file can be obtained during the installation procedure.
+For this, select the Receive license during installation option at step 5 of the installation procedure, and an activation of a license will start.

-You can also specify a key file after the product is installed on your system.
+You can also obtain a key file by starting activation of a license after the product is installed on your system.
 For that, do the following: